yezholov/programming-languages-project-materials/project_materials/Project Specification.md

 * `Token` – tokens that your tokenizer can produce
 * `Keyword` – `SQL` reserved keywords

+Since this project isn't structured like the other projects you have already worked on, we are giving you a general guide on development steps.
+You don't have to follow these steps, but they are here to give you a sense of direction.

+Firstly, transforming a string directly into an SQL statement is hard, because you need to make your parser work with characters one by one.
+This is where the tokenizer comes into play, and you should develop the tokenizer before anything else.
+When you have a tokenizer, your basic entity aren't characters anymore, but tokens, and in the parser, there is no worry if a token is typed correctly, or if the token should be interpreted as a keyword, or a number, ...

+Secondly, when you make your tokenizer work, you should begin on implementing the Pratt parsing technique.
+The Pratt parsing technique is essentially a couple of functions that call each other to create an `Expression`.
+Test it in an isolated environment, where you can feed it arbitrary tokens that you know can be parsed into a valid `Expression`.

+Thirdly, the SQL parser, which utilizes the tokenizer and the Pratt parsing technique, is where the SQL logic handled.
+The SQL parser calls the tokenizer to enable working with tokens.
+Here, when the user calls the `build_statement` function, you firstly check if the first token in the sequence is `SELECT` or `CREATE`.
+In the case of `CREATE`, you must check if the second token in the sequence is `TABLE`.
+If the tokens aren't in the correct order, return an error to the user.
+When you know that, for example, the first token is `SELECT`, you know that the next batch of tokens are going to be related to the selection expressions.
+Since selection expressions are separated by a comma, check for commas after each selection expression.
+When you know there aren't any more selection expressions, the `FROM` keyword must be next.
+Return an error if there is no `FROM` keyword, or if there is no string after the `FROM` keyword (this string is the table name).
+Now, you know that the `WHERE` keyword may come, if it's there, parse the expression after it, if it's not there, `ORDER`, `BY` may come, parse the expression after it.
+This logic is the same in the `CREATE TABLE` statement, but for different keywords and different requirements.
+When you have all the parts of either statement, create an instance of `Statement` and return it to the user.

+When you finish with these three parts, implement a simple CLI and thoroughly test the code.

+Error handling can be done on the way, but you can make it more robust once you know you have a working application.

 ---
 ### Entities related to the `Statement` enum (the first big concept)